Architectural clarity, without obligation

 Adjacent Perspectives

-These books apply the same depth of inquiry to cultural, relational, and spiritual domains.
+These books apply the same structural inquiry to cultural, relational, and spiritual domains.

-They are not core Foundations service offerings, but they reflect the same commitment to examining foundations rather than symptoms.
+They are not core consulting frameworks — but they reflect the same commitment to examining foundations rather than symptoms.

 What If Racism Isn’t the Problem?

-whether racism, while real, is a symptom rather than the root.
+This book asks whether racism — while real — is a symptom rather than the deepest root.

 Best for: Thoughtful readers, facilitators, faith-centered leaders